azylman/govend/README.md

 How to add govend in a new project.

-Assuming you've got everything working already, so you can build your project with `go install` and test it with `go test`, it's one command to start using:
+Assuming you've got everything working already (i.e. you can build your project with `go install` and test it with `go test`), it's one command to start using:

 	$ govend